Starkey International Institute for Household Management

-This school and its owner was the subject of an investigative journalism article by John P. Davidson in Harper's Magazine in January 2014.
+This school and its owner was the subject of articles by John P. Davidson in Harper's Magazine in January 2014.

 Controversies

 In 2001, the school organized a "butler's convention" in Denver, with Paul Burrell as a keynote speaker.
 After the former butler to Princess Diana began speaking openly in his dispute with the royal family, Starkey was said to have criticized him for "betraying his ethics".
 She says the lessons from Mr. Burrell was an important one.
 She said if a client makes your situation intolerable, the only ethical choice was to quit.

 In June 2008 Mary Starkey pleaded guilty to assaulting one of her students at the institute, Lisa Kirkpatrick, in Denver District Court.
 Starkey was later cleared of any wrongdoing.

 The original incident occurred in January 2007 when Starkey was observed by several students to yell at Kirkpatrick as well as physically assault her.
 The reason given was that Starkey did not like Kirkpatrick's appearance, although according to several eyewitnesses in addition to a number of prior students, this type of behavior was common for Starkey during 'high stress' days at the school, such as graduation or formal dinner exercises.

 Sometime after the assault, students at the Institute confronted Starkey.
 They expressed their displeasure and concerns, including: Starkey's inappropriate behavior toward students and employees; They were anxious because they discovered the pin each successful graduate would receive — a pin symbolizing that they were all official, Starkey Certified Household Managers and ready to supervise the upkeep and administration of some of the most glamorous estates in the world — had little real-world value, in addition to Starkey's misrepresentation of percentage of graduates placed, which also took into consideration military students who were already employed.

 Mary Starkey's legal saga was first reported in Denver's local tabloid Westword.